moniar412/nestedIDR/README.md

 To try the code, please run the following steps.

-1. Generate the data using the function crt_simusetting.R
+1. Generate the data using the function crt_simusetting.R under the folder simulation;

-2. Run the script entitled runsimu.R
+2. Run the script entitled runsimu.R under the folder simulation.

 **Questions, comments and remarks about the code should be addressed to: Monia Ranalli, email: monia.ranalli at uniroma1.it**